onnx/onnx-mlir/docs/Dialects/krnl.md

     All indices passed to this operation are the global indices in the original computation, so as to better know if we have boundary conditions.

-    ORIGINAL ARRAY: if AA: *xIxK; if BB: *xKxJ; if CC: *xI*J).
+    ORIGINAL ARRAY: denoted as AA, BB, CC with sizes AA: *xIxK; BB: *xKxJ; CC: *xI*J).

-    BUFFER ARRAYS: denotated as A, B, and C. Note that this operation does not require the use of buffers arrays.
+    BUFFER ARRAYS: denoted as A, B, and C. Note that this operation does not require the use of buffers arrays.
 If none are used, then A=AA, B=BB, C=CC.
-If buffers are used, it is the responsability of the caller to properly fill the buffers with the appropriate data.
+If buffers are used, it is the responsibility of the caller to properly fill the buffers with the appropriate data.
 Buffers are typically used for cache tiling.